 Working Groups: In our role as a neutral industry forum, FISD creates and manages working groups that discuss and seek to identify consensus on issues related to financial information.
 By participating in a working group, you have your finger on the pulse of industry issues.

 Events: FISD hosts a range of programs globally.
 Most of the programs are free for members and feature a broad array of content presented in a variety of formats.
 Our networking events were voted by our membership as the most valuable service they receive.

 Conferences: FISD is the proud presenter of the biennial World Financial Information Conference and the annual Asia Pacific Financial Information Conference.
 These conferences are dedicated to exploring and discussing the issues shaping the financial information industry.

 Constituent Groups (Exchanges, Consumers, and Data Vendors): As an exclusive benefit of FISD, you are invited to participate in the members only Constituent Groups.
 The Constituent Groups are closed forums used to identify and communicate consensus views within the membership and the financial information industry.
 These quarterly meetings give members the opportunity to network with peers across geographic lines.
 Niche firms and larger players can come together to find common ground.

 Visibility: FISD offers members visibility to the industry via:

 - Outlet for press releases

 Professional Development: FISD promotes career building initiatives for financial information professionals

-- Professional Certification - FISD has worked with senior and experienced practitioners to develop the Level 1 and Level 2 credential exams for financial information industry professionals, ensuring that candidates would be tested on the most critical industry knowledge.
+Professional Certification - FISD has worked with senior and experienced practitioners to develop the Level 1 and Level 2 credential exams for financial information industry professionals, testing candidates on the most critical industry knowledge.